Sonos Beam soundbar test (Gen 2) - a strong candidate for my "bar"

 The sound is excellent, the shape is pleasing, the installation is easy, the connectivity is at the expected level.
 His only fault is that he won't stay with me.

-If you're interested in something more portable, check out the Sonos Move 2 portable speaker review.
+If you're interested in something more portable, check out our portable speaker test Sonos Move 2.